Tame Your "Puppy Mind": Getting Unstuck from Negative Thought Cycles

-After years of experience working through negative and intrusive thought cycles though boht in and out of sport, this is what I've learned.
+After years of experience working through negative and intrusive thought cycles though both in and out of sport, this is what I've learned.

-Like almost everything our bodies do, ruminating about how I would now solve a conflict from years ago serves some sort of purpose.
+Like almost everything our bodies do, the seamingly useless ruminating about how I would now solve a conflict from years ago does serve some sort of purpose.
 It either offers:

 1) Reinforcement or pleasure